freedomofpress/securedrop/docs/servers.rst

 in order to decrypt the disks and complete the startup process, which will occur anytime there is an automatic software update, and also several times during SecureDrop's installation.
-We recommend that the servers be integrated with a monitoring solution that so that you receive an alert when the system becomes unavailable.
+We recommend that the servers be integrated with a monitoring solution so that you receive an alert when the system becomes unavailable.

 To enable FDE, select *Guided - use entire disk and set up encrypted LVM* during the disk partitioning step and write the changes to disk.